tidalmigrations/tidalmigrations.github.io/pages/user guides/instance_recommendation.md

 Under the hood, we leverage the approach described in Amazon Web Service's whitepaper <a target="_blank" href="https://s3.ca-central-1.amazonaws.com/tidal.assets/aws-demystifying-vcpus.pdf">Demystifying the Number of vCPUs for Optimal Workload Performance</a>.

-This scientifically proven methodology drives the CPU performance aspect of our recommendations.
+This proven methodology drives the CPU performance aspect of our recommendations.

 ## Where do I start?